 This Maple Syrup Salmon is packed full of so many amazing flavors that you’re sure to love it!
-Plus it can be on the table in less than 15 minutes!
-Making for a fancy, yet quick weeknight meal!
+Plus it can be on the table in less than 15 minutes and is kid friendly!

 Looking for other Maple Syrup recipes?
-Try my
+Then your sure to love my Pork Chops with Maple Syrup and Apples.

 I really enjoyed creating this Maple Soy Glazed Salmon recipe.